 Step 2 – Choose the kind of MA LPN credential you intend to acquire

-The second decision you will have to make is whether you want to earn a an associate degree in practical nursing or a diploma.
-While both credentials may qualify you for starting LPN opportunities, there are a number of important differences between them and we get in to those details at the link here.
+The second decision you will have to make is whether you want to earn a an associate degree in practical nursing or a diploma/certificate.
+Both credentials will indeed qualify you for starting LPN opportunities in Massachusetts, there are a number of important differences between them and we get in to those details at the link here.
 A very important thing to think about when selecting your education level is if you want to become a RN in the future.
 If you do, getting a higher level of education will only help you do that faster.

 Step 3 – Enroll in a Massachusetts State Nursing Board approved LPN course

 Licensed Practical Nurse training programs in Massachusetts are required by state guidelines to be approved by the Massachusetts Board of Registration in Nursing (MBRN).
-For you to become eligible to challenge the NCLEX-PN, you need to first complete a training program that is authorized by one of these organizations.
+There are also many online options for LPN training in Massachusetts to choose from too.

 What to look for in a LPN training program in Massachusetts